nodiumproject/FAQ/Faq.md

 - 90% Masternodes, 10% PoS

 <b>Where can I download a wallet?</b>
 - Directly on our Github, wallets repository.
 Apple, Windows and Linux available.
-Or download it from our website http://nodium.org
+Ofcourse you can also download it from our website http://nodium.org

-<b>Do you have a masternode setup guide and script?<</b>
+<b>Do you have a masternode setup guide and script?</b>
 - Yes! https://github.com/nodiumproject/Masternode-setup-guide

 <b>My deposit/withdraw from CryptoBridge is missing, why?</b>